okdar/smartarcs/docs/index.md

 SmartArcs name comes from a common functionality to all three watchfaces - colored arc indicators around the screen to display watch statuses:
 * **battery status**
 * **number of phone notifications**.
 First notification is displayed as five minutes arc, each other as one minute arc.
-* **Bluetooth status**
+* **Bluetooth connection status**
 * **do not disturb status**
 * **number of alarms**.
 First alarm is displayed as five minutes arc, each other as one minute arc.

 Watchfaces are updated once each minute.
-Some watches support updating the watchface every second.
+Some watches support updating the screen every second.
 On those watches SmartArcs can display also:
 * **'always on' second hand**
 * **heart rate**